Social Media Marketing in Law | Is it really for you?

 Okay, now that you have your score, it’s important to share the reasons I asked you these questions and how this may help you move forward to set social media aside for the time being.

 Let’s start with the first question.
 Do you have something of value to offer a given audience?
 This is critical because social media for lawyers is primarily about education and updating your audience on the law and how it may impact them.
 If you are not sure who your audience is or what you would even share with them, what would you even say on Twitter?
 As an attorney, you have to be an expert on your subject matter and speak intelligently on the subject in order to get value from using social media.
+If people aren’t drawn into your content, or fully understand what you’re saying, then they won’t give your account a second glance.
+And if this happens, you will find it increasingly difficult to grow your brand, unless of course, you use a growth service like nitreo to give you a helping hand.
+If people see that you have a large follower base, they will come to the conclusion that your account must be worth following, and they will contribute to the success that you’ll have going forward.
+But you need to be confident with your social media if you want to make it work.
 Start there and then let’s come back to discuss.

 The second question relates to your enjoyment of speaking and writing on your practice area or industry.
 If you are not passionate about what you do, there’s little chance that you’re going to invest time speaking and writing on the subject.
 Some of the best social marketers are reading, writing and speaking on their subject, weekly, and it’s impacting how they are viewed as an expert in the marketplace.